Fppps/Windows_12_OS_Custom/README.md

 - Added an optional `native/` folder with C sources and build scripts.
 - The Python shell can load `w12native.dll` if you build it, but it still runs without it.
 - This is an **official project update** for your concept shell, not an official Microsoft update.

+## Note

+- You need python installed, look at all files before trying to go on the windows 12 app, So you know what to have or to do.